alphagov/govuk-content-api-docs/source/index.html.md

 - **If you are a government department:** Raise a ticket with [GOV.UK Support][]
 - **Otherwise:** [Contact GOV.UK][] with your query

+To keep informed of changes and developments to this API please join our [mailing list][google-group].

 ## Security and compliance

 ### Reporting vulnerabilities